 I’ve never really studied.
 I was so-called “dropout” and left college after the first semester.
 After studying music management for one semester, I realized it’s not really relevant to me and I’ve got into this just because I felt like I have to do SOMETHING.

-Anyhow, I had some previous experience in media, therefore, I knew that all kind of creative fields is my jam.
+Anyhow, I had some previous experience in media, therefore, I knew that all kinds of creative fields is my jam.
 But I never really had THAT one dream so it felt a bit complicated…